Christmas service 2016

 The Crematorium is a member of the Federation of Burial and Cremation Authorities (FBCA) and abides by its Code of Cremation Practice.
 The cremators and their operation conform to the current requirements of the Environmental Protection Act 1990 and are regularly tested by Environmental Health Officers for compliance with these regulations.
 The Crematorium service has two full time cremators and one stand-by cremator that can be utilised for a maximum period of 100 hours per annum.
 Emissions are monitored for every cremation and it is important that only natural materials are placed within a coffin.

 The Crematorium accepts coffins made from natural products such a wood, plywood, wicker or cardboard.
 Wicker coffins must have a solid flat wooden base with no runners attached.
 Wood or wood by-product coffins should be easily combustible and not emit smoke or give off toxic gas.
-Cardboard coffins must first be inspected by the Crematorium Manager & Registrar.
+Cardboard coffins must first be inspected by the Bereavement Service Manager and Registrar.

 Zinc or lead lined coffins will not be accepted for cremation.
 No metal of any kind shall be used in the manufacture of coffins except as necessary for its safe construction and then only metal of a high ferrous content will be used.
 Cross pieces must not be attached to the bottom of the coffin, wooden strips may be placed lengthways should the floor of the coffin require.

 Coffin must not be painted or varnished, if required it may be covered with a suitable cloth, which will be removed before cremation.
 Products manufacture in polyvinyl chloride (PVC) must not be used in the construction of the coffin or its’ furnishings.
 The use of polystyrene must be restricted to the coffin nameplate only and must not exceed 90 grams in weight.